Leadtech/BootFramework/README.md

 ## Getting started

-The goal is to provide a micro framework that is fast, flexible but without sacrificing *all* of the fundamental features of the Symfony framework..
+The goal is to provide a micro framework that is fast, flexible but without sacrificing *most* of the useful functionality that Symfony offers to develop well designed and maintainable applications.
-Boot is a micro framework that is build on the configuration and dependency injection functionality that Symfony developers know and love.
+Boot is a micro framework that is build on components that Symfony developers know and love.
-I wanted this framework to increase productivity and easy to understand for other developers.
+I wanted this framework to increase productivity and as well easy to understand for other developers.

-Boot is highly extensible which makes it quite easy to fit the framework to your needs.
+Boot is highly extensible which makes it easy to fit the framework to your needs.
-To wire up your application use the several *Builders* are available configure and build the application.
+To wire up the application use (or extend) one of the *Builder* classes to configure and build your application.
-The returned object will implement the Symfony\Component\DependencyInjection\ContainerInterface.

 ### Features